nilshellerhoff/vuetify-boolean-input/README.md

-# vuetify-boolean-input
+# Vuetify Boolean Input
-A boolean input for vuetifyjs which produces a SQL style condition
+A boolean input for [vuetifyjs](https://vuetifyjs.com/) which produces a SQL style condition

+#